 Is There a Difference Between Milk Protein and Whey Supplements?

 This is a question that seems to crop up quite a lot, especially from people looking to gain muscle.
-Many people think protein from a sports nutrition supplement will give you more benefits than simply drinking milk.
+Many people think that whey protein from a sports nutrition supplement will give you more benefits than simply drinking milk.
 So what is the truth?

 In a study by Handegard et al 2016 for the Norwegian School of Sports Sciences investigated this very question.
-2 groups of people were randomly assigned either milk protein or a supplemented version and each group undertook 12 weeks of heavy strength training.
+2 groups of people were randomly assigned either milk protein or a whey protein supplemented version and each group undertook 12 weeks of heavy strength training.

 In the first and last sessions, muscle biopsies were taken to investigate the responses and training adaptations to both hypertrophic signalling and muscle strength.

-The results showed that both groups were seen to have significant increases to signalling and strength, with the whey group noticing a better result in the signalling test.
+The results showed that both groups were seen to have significant increases to signalling and strength, with the whey protein group noticing a better result in the signalling test.
 However, this was not seen to translate into any superior training adaptations compared to the milk group.

-With this in mind, it is clear that there are no differences between milk protein and a whey supplement… Apart from the cost!
+With this in mind, it is clear that there are no differences between milk protein and a whey protein supplement… Apart from the cost!

 1kg of whey protein can cost upwards of £45 whereas 2.2 litres of milk costs a mere £1.
 Meaning for the same price of 1kg of whey you could get about 100 litres of milk!